 Dental fillings may fall into the category of cosmetic dentistry, because fillings made of porcelain or composite materials can be selected that closely match the color of your teeth.
 This adds to a more natural appearance to your teeth and smile.
 You can choose to have your older fillings replaced with newer, tooth-colored fillings as well.

-Dental Veneers: Enables the dentist to create and adhesively bond composite or porcelain laminates that are to the surface of a tooth to correct and repair chips cracks, gaps in the teeth and discoloration.
+Dental Veneers: Correct and repair chips cracks, gaps in the teeth and discoloration.

 Other techniques used for cosmetic repairs, or to whiten discoloration are: teeth whitening, bonding, onlays, and direct fillings.

-Periodontal Disease is found in the pocket between the tooth and gum.
-It gets plaque, tartar and bacteria buildup in there.
+Periodontal disease is found in the pocket between the tooth and gum, as a result of plaque, tartar and bacteria buildup.
 The gums become irritated and this can cause damage not only to the gum, but bone support of the teeth.
-If noticed and there is no notable damage, regular cleanings and good daily oral care at home should help maintain a healthy mouth.
-Preventive cleanings and exams in the dentists office are critical to maintaining healthy teeth and gums.
+Regular cleanings and good daily oral care at home should help maintain a healthy mouth.
+Preventive cleanings and exams are critical to maintaining healthy teeth and gums.

 NON-SURGICAL GUM TREATMENT

-To remove plaque and calculus [tartar] from deep periodontal pockets and to smooth the tooth root, and to remove bacterial toxins, scaling and root planing is performed.
+To remove plaque and tartar from deep periodontal pockets and to smooth the tooth root and also, to remove bacterial toxins, scaling and root planing is performed.
 This is a careful cleaning of the root surfaces.
 Scaling and root planing is often followed by additional therapy such as local delivery antimicrobials and host modulation, as needed on a case-by-case basis.

-Ongoing periodontal therapy to sustain health is necessary to maintain gum health after this treatment.
+Ongoing periodontal therapy is necessary to maintain gum health after this treatment.

-Perio Splinting is a technique used to stabilize any teeth that have loosened from loss of bone support from periodontal disease.
+Perio Splinting is a technique used to stabilize teeth that have loosened from loss of bone support as a result of periodontal disease.
 Intracoronal or outer coronal splinting is a semi permanent procedure involving preparing a channel inside the teeth and filling the connecting channels with bonding or bonding with wire.